Chapter 2: Hello World app

 How and when you split functionality into apps is very subjective but a good rule of thumb is that when a single app feels like it’s doing too much, it is time to split features into their own apps which each have a single function.

 To add a new app go to the command line and quit the running server with

 Control+c.
 Then use the

-(helloworld) $ python manage.py startapp pages
+(.venv) $ python manage.py startapp pages

-If you look again inside the directory with the
+If you look visually at the

-pages directory with the
+pages directory containing the following files:

 ├── pages │ ├── __init__.py │ ├── admin.py │ ├── apps.py │ ├── migrations │ │ └── __init__.py │ ├── models.py │ ├── tests.py │ └── views.py